SurrealNumber/CoreTitleInheritance/readme.txt

 AI: Low priority
     check designate on timed pulse or on title situation change check designate core on timed pulse or on title situation change

+How to check if a core list is consistent?
+1. check that every title greater than county is dejure liege of another one - requires going through the list twice have to go through list twice